 |Pilot 1st Lt.
-E. Vic Smith (survived)
+Eugene Victor Smith, USNR (survived)

 Crashed January 22, 1944

 Ten Corsairs including four from VMF-321 including Lt.
 Keim, Lt.
 Fughe, Lt.
 Wardle and Lt.
 Amburgery flew ahead of the bombers, circling Rabaul at 24,000'.
 Over the target, anti-aircraft fire was heavy and accurate at 10-11,000'.
-After observing the bombers drop their bombs on Lakunai Airfield, the formation was engaged by enemy fighters, fired several burst without result.
+After the B-25s released their bombs on Lakunai Airfield, the formation was engaged by enemy fighters, this Corsair fired several burst without result.

 During the mission, a Corsair was seen going down in flames and the pilot parachuting into the sea at 120° eight miles off Cape Saint George and 2 Baker-30 (PBY Catalina "Dumbo") was contacted.